Systematic large flavor fTWA approach to interaction quenches in the Hubbard model: Model and method setup

-The structure of the Hamiltonian allows for a natural representation in terms of the $\hat \rho$-operators:
+The structure of the Hamiltonian allows for a natural representation in terms of the flavor-averaged $\hat \rho$-operators~\eqref{eq:rho_flavor_avg}:

-Hence, the use of flavor averaged phase space variables resolves an ambiguity in the classical representation of the interaction term which is due to the quantum mechanical identity $n_{i\alpha}^2 = n_{i\alpha}$ for fermions.
-At $N = 2$ the representation
+In addition, the use of such flavor-averaged phase space variables resolves an ambiguity in the classical representation of the interaction term which is due to the quantum mechanical identity $n_{i\alpha}^2 = n_{i\alpha}$ for fermions.
+For $N = 2$, the semiclassical Hamiltonian